Judge Keenan Johnston

 "I was scared and ashamed for what I done."

 The court heard the accused had come to court with €10,000 by way of compensation and had been accepted onto the Phoenix programme, an initiative run by sex abuse survivor charity One in Four.

-Judge Keenan Johnston adjourned final sentencing until January 2021 but warned the man that despite his previous unblemished record, the loss of his job and the looming birth of his second child, that a spell behind bars was inevitable.
+Judge Keenan Johnson adjourned final sentencing until January 2021 but warned the man that despite his previous unblemished record, the loss of his job and the looming birth of his second child, that a spell behind bars was inevitable.

 "For someone in his position, the element of grooming is very concerning," he said.